 So I have friends visiting soon, and it occurred to me that some of them might have personal care appliances that they needed to use, and so I got out my trusty screwdriver, removed the blue thing and tossed it away.
 I grabbed my blow dryer and plugged it into the underlying outlet and BEHOLD!
 It still worked.
 Yay.

 But my house was built by marmosets without any proper plans or permits and the wiring was done by some dude they picked up outside a beer store who just wanted a few bucks to score a sixer.
 So the underlying outlet was all cattywampus, but I was pretty sure I could fix it.

 Boyfriend, cautious soul that he is, insisted on turning off the power to the outlet before I began tinkering with it.
 He headed out to the fuse box in the garage, but returned only a moment later.

 "Where's that paper that says which breaker does what?"

 "It's not in the box."

-But the wiring in our house, having been installed by a complete moron slash evil genius, spiderwebs in ways that wiring probably shouldn't.
+But the wiring in my house, having been installed by a complete moron slash evil genius, spiderwebs in ways that wiring probably shouldn't.
 Upstairs bedrooms and basement heaters are on the same breaker.
 The waterheater breaker also controls the kitchen ceiling fan.
-We turn off the breaker for the washer and dryer and our poor neighbor can't power her vibrator.
+I turn off the breaker for the washer and dryer and our poor neighbor can't power her vibrator.
 It's ridiculous.

 None of the fuses in that fuse box turned that outlet off.
 Not one.
-We may never find out what is powering it, but I'm holding out hope for some kind of awesome lair or bomb shelter below the house that we've yet to discover.
+I may never find out what is powering it, but I'm holding out hope for some kind of awesome lair or bomb shelter below the house that I've yet to discover.
 Or like... an underground Quiznos.

 "I fixed it."